UPPMAX/HPC-python/docs/index.rst

 - UPPMAX has three different clusters

     - Rackham for general purpose computing on CPUs only
-    - Snowy available for local projects and suits long jobs (< 1 month) and has GPUs
+    - Snowy available for local projects and suits long jobs (< 1 month) and has CPUs and GPUs
     - Bianca for sensitive data and has GPUs

-- HPC2N has Kebnekaise with GPUs
+- HPC2N has Kebnekaise with CPUs and GPUs

 - LUNARC has two systems